goodybag/mongo-sql/docs/conditional-helpers.md

 # Conditional Helpers

 Conditional helpers are used within the [where](./query-helpers.md#helper-where) query helper.
 They allow the use of operators like ```>, <=, in, not in, etc.```.
 Helpers can be arranged pretty much anyway you want to and it will work.
-I'll try and show all the different ways you can do it
+I'll try and show all the different ways you can do it.

+Note that if ordering matters in your query, you can always use an array syntax:

 ### Helper: '$equals'